raspberrypilearning/mapping-the-weather/worksheet.md

     my_map.plot(x, y, 'ro', markersize=12)
     ```

 1. Lastly, if you want to focus on a specific part of the map, you can set the longitude and latitudes of the upper right and lower left corners.
-Here the map is centred on the UK, additions and subtractions made to the centre position to position the corners.
+Here the map is centred on the UK, with additions and subtractions made to the centre position to position the corners.

 ``` python
 cc_lat = 55